angular-ui/bootstrap/src/datepicker/docs/readme.md

 ### Datepicker Settings ###

-All settings can be provided as attributes in the `datepicker` or globally configured through the `datepickerConfig`.
+All settings can be provided as attributes in the `uib-datepicker` or globally configured through the `uibDatepickerConfig`.

  * `ng-model` <i class="glyphicon glyphicon-eye-open"></i>
  	: